0x4248/FMAP/README.md

 ## Licence

-The project is licenced under the GNU General Public Licence v3.0 please see the [LICENCE](LICENCE) for more information
+The project is licenced under the GNU General Public Licence v3.0 please see the [LICENCE](LICENCE) for more information.